Company / Organization Overview

 - MHI Defense, Space & Intelligence segment:

-Β₯500 billion ($3.8B) β one of the largest in Asia-Pacific - Commercial launch approach: MHI and JAXA have prioritized reliability over high cadence historically; H3's lower cost structure explicitly enables a more competitive commercial offering
+Β₯640 billion ($4.2B), supported by the Β₯1 trillion Space Strategic Fund (2024β2034) administered by JAXA to subsidise commercial space R&D - Commercial launch approach: MHI and JAXA have prioritized reliability over high cadence historically; H3's lower cost structure explicitly enables a more competitive commercial offering

 Major Programs & Contracts